wml-frc/CJ-Vision/docs/gettingStarted_new.md

 # Getting Started with the platform

 ## Project setup:
-- CJ-Vision uses a directory structure where the program you build is seperated from the platform compiler and library.
+- CJ-Vision uses a directory structure where the user program built is seperated from the platform compiler and library.
 Compared to other, more traditional methods where your project is inside the platform directory.

 - The project uses gradle as it's main front end for compiling, debugging, running and deploying the code.

 - If you have cloned the project and submodules using `git submodule update --init` then you should be able to go into the `CJ-Vision` directory and use the command `./gradlew generateFramework`.

-- This should build a framework next to the `CJ-Vision` directory with a quick example for outputting a webcam.
+- This should build a framework next to the `CJ-Vision` directory with a small single layer example for outputting a webcam.
 If the build fails with `ANNA_LOCK` then the framework already exists, but can be overwritten with `./gradlew generateFramework -Pforce`

 - Note that you can change both the version of the frame work (2020.3.2/2021.3.1 etc...) and the version of the internal library (legacy or latest).
 By default it should use the latest of both these versions.
 However, can be changed in the `build.gradle`.